MohitRajguru/SeleniumJava/README.md

 # SeleniumJava
-This repo has selenium practice codes on live websites
+This repo has selenium practice codes for live websites